Skip to content

 ON A VERY PERSONAL NOTE...

 The guitar went up for sale for only 350 GBP.
-I was a student so I just didn't have that kind of money.
-The other guitarist in the band did however and Neil bought that amazing guitar.
+I say "only 350 GBP" but as a student in the early eighties, I just didn't have that kind of money.
+The other guitarist in the band however, did and Neil bought that amazing guitar.

 Neil had multiple sclerosis and sadly passed away many, many years ago.
 As for Pete Willis' Hamer, who knows what happened to that! 😢